Clerkships

 Associate Clerkship Director: Julie Kantor, MD

-Clerkship Coordinator: Vanessa Granados
+Clerkship Coordinator: Olivia Williamson

 • Obstetrics and Gynecology

 The Obstetrics and Gynecology Clerkship provides medical students with a foundation for the knowledge, skills, and attitudes necessary to care for all aspects of women's health care and concerns.
 The clerkship exposes students to all aspects of OBGYN, including ambulatory clinics, hospital inpatient wards, the operating room, emergency room visits and consults, radiology, and the labor and delivery suite.
-Students learn to diagnose and treat both emergent and nonemergent disorders managed by obstetrician-gynecologists.
+Students learn to diagnose and treat emergent and nonemergent disorders managed by obstetrician-gynecologists.

 Clerkship Director: Emery Salom, MD